shiblon/entroq/README.md

 The qsvc directory contains the gRPC service implementation that is found in the Docker container `shiblon/entroq`.
-This service exposes the endpoints found in `qsvc/proto`.
-Working services using various backends are found in the backend directories, e.g.,
+This service exposes the endpoints found in `proto`.
+Working services using various backends are found in the cmd directories, e.g.,

-- `pg/svc`
+- `cmd/eqmemsvc`
-- `mem/svc`
+- `cmd/eqpgsvc`

 You can build any of these and start them on desired ports and with desired backend connections based on flag settings.